HomeTV ShowsIn a 30-minute exclusive interview, The Duffer Brothers Discuss "Stranger Things" Season...

 Due to the need for VFX shots and finishing everything, you guys split the release. the first seven episodes, followed by episodes 8 and 9.
 In terms of a phased release and not releasing them all at once, I’m sure Netflix intends to take a similar approach with Season 5.
 Have you already begun considering the possibility that parts one and two of episodes one through four and five through eight, respectively, should be written?

 Right, Matt Duffer.
-Actually, we haven’t discussed such issues with Netflix.
+We haven’t discussed such issues with Netflix.
 Maybe everyone is waiting to see how this split occurred, I don’t know.
 However, you are correct.
 There were two items.
-One of them, yes, the episodes, in fact, weren’t finished and wouldn’t be finished all by May.
+Yes, one of them wasn’t complete and wouldn’t be all the way through by May.
 However, it was not intended to divide.

 If we had to conduct a split again, I like what you’re saying about adding more to the split.
-We neglected to write to the divide.
-It’s fortunate that episode seven ended with the Vecna revelation; it was just serendipity.
+We neglected to write about the divide.
+Fortunately, episode seven ended with the Vecna revelation; it was just serendipity.
 Simply put, it was quite difficult to release seven episodes by May.
 That, in my opinion, was the most difficult situation we’ve ever encountered while filming Stranger Things.
-Therefore, if we were to try it again, I would definitely split up early, as you suggest.
+Therefore, if we were to try it again, I would split up early, as you suggest.
 I would incorporate that into the story.

 Although I would prefer to see all eight at once, people seem to talk about it more when it’s divided.
 We can continue writing about it because of how much better it is that you guys broke it up.